Antoine-Patel/user-friendly-RCAN/README.md

 on python 3.4 and python 3.5, but no garantees here.

-The provided installation script installs dependencies (pytorch, matplotlib etc) into the "python virtual environment".
+The provided installation script installs dependencies (pytorch, matplotlib etc) into a "python virtual environment".
 If you are unfamiliar with this concept, you can think of it has a self-contained local installation; the opposite of a global, system-wide installation.
 This allows multiple version of the same packages (eg.